Introduction

 street by a large distance.
 However, for map display

-purposes, you may want to use rooftop instead,
+purposes, you may want to use ``rooftop`` instead,

 especially when large buildings or landmarks are

 geocoded.
-The location_type parameter only affects
+The ``location_type`` parameter only

-not change the x,y or DisplayX/DisplayY attribute
+and does not change the x,y or

-values.
+``DisplayX/DisplayY`` attribute values.

 =================== ====================================================

-dictionary
+A dictionary

 The required location parameter

-The spatial reference of the list of coordinates is always WGS84 (in decimal degress), the same coordinate system as the World Geocoding Service.
+The spatial reference of the list of coordinates is WGS84 (in decimal degress), the same coordinate system as the World Geocoding Service.

-Example using simple syntax and the default WGS84 spatial reference:
+- Example using the default

 location=[103.8767227,1.3330736]